Label305/Auja-Laravel/README.md

     });
     ```

-6. Now your all setup.
-Laravel 5 also includes a `bower.json` file but placing this file is not manditory for other versions.
+6. Now you're all setup.
+Laravel 5 also includes a `bower.json` file but placing this file is not mandatory for other versions.

     ```json
     {